vdbrink/vdbrink.github.io/esphome/esphome_flashing.md

 ![ESPHome logo](images/esphome.png)

+Under contruction.....

 # Introduction

+The ESP board is a small mini computer with onboard wifi.
+ESPHome makes it easy to program these boards.

+You define for each ESP board the connected sensors in a template.
+In the template, you define your ESP board and which and how the sensors are connected.
+The sensor also automatically register itself to Home Assistant (or sends its data to a MQTT server).

-An example how a ESPHome config file looks like:
+An example of what an ESPHome config file looks like:

 ```yaml
 # Sourcecode by vdbrink.github.io